Children and Family Programs

 Family Day Camps

 Family Day Camps are filled with crafts and activities selected to honor and remember special people who have died.
 During this program, children participate alongside their other family members and friends rather than being divided into their own age group.
 Camps are fun and light-hearted with seasonal themes such as Back to School and Spring Forward.
-Join us in person on August 14th!
-Space is limited.
-Advanced registration is required.*
+Check back for upcoming events!
+Advanced registration is required.

 Open to adults with youth ages 3-18